10 Famous Festivals in Japan

 6. Tenjin Matsuri

-This event honors Sugawara Michizane, the deity of scholarship, and holds at the Tenmangu Shrine.
+This event honors Sugawara Michizane, the deity of scholarship, and is held at the Tenmangu Shrine.

 The event begins with them ceremonially inviting the god out of the shrine and paraded across the city.